GibiBoi/KSP_Tools/README.md

 # KSP Tools

-This repository contains a few python calculators/ tools that I use in Kerbal Space Program (KSP).
+This repository contains a few python calculators/ tools that I use in Kerbal Space Program (KSP). <br />
-All of these files require that you have python installed, preferably version 3.6 These are all GUI programs, which means it doesn't just open in a cmd window as per usual, but in a nice GUI interface.
+All of these files require that you have python installed, preferably version 3.6 <br />
+These are all GUI programs, which means it doesn't just open in a cmd window as per usual, but in a nice GUI interface.

 ## Getting Started